agapebondservant/springcloudmeetup2020/README.md

-## Demonstration of Spring Cloud with Consul
+## Demonstration of Spring Cloud with Consul and Resilience4j

 ### Overview
-This is a *suuuper* basic Voter Dashboard app that aggregates real-time data from 2 separate teams ("Red" squad and "Blue" squad) and displays it in a basic visualization.
+This is a *suuuper* basic Voter Dashboard app that aggregates real-time data from 2 separate teams ("Red" squad and "Blue" squad) and displays it in a visualization.
 The microservices collect voting data and send it to the front-end app via an API Gateway.
 To do this, it utilizes:

  - Spring Webflux for reactive web API;
  - Spring Cloud Consul Discovery for service discovery;